rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/react-best-practices.md

 ### Do

 Bind with the class fields syntax to bind callbacks for events.
-Requires [ESNext class fields](https://github.com/tc39/proposal-class-fields) which is enabled by default in Reaction.
+Requires [ESNext class fields](https://github.com/tc39/proposal-class-fields) which is enabled by default in Demand.

 ```js
 class MyComponent extends Component {